SABMIS: Sparse approximation based blind multi-image steganography scheme: Proposed Approach

 \or

-\fi \end{linenomath*} The second part \eqref{eq:stego reconstruction SABMIS_eq2} (i.e., obtaining $s'_{i,v}$), is an $\ell_1$-norm minimization problem.
+\fi \end{linenomath*} where $y'_{i}$ is defined in \textbf{Algorithm \ref{alg:Embedding rule SABMIS}}, and it is equal to $ $ as split in \eqref{eq: propose measurements SABMIS}.
+The second part \eqref{eq:stego reconstruction SABMIS_eq2} (i.e., obtaining $s'_{i,v}$), is an $\ell_1$-norm minimization problem.
 Here, we can observe that in the above optimization problem, the constraints are oversampled.
-As earlier, this oversampling helps us to do sparsification, which leads to increased embedding capacity without degradation of the quality of both the stego-image and the secret image.
-For the solution of the minimization problem \eqref{eq:stego reconstruction SABMIS_eq2} , we use ADMM \citep{ADMMSBoyd, ADMM_GABAY} to solve the LASSO \citep{Lasso, PeerjLasso} formulation of this minimization problem.
-The reason is that this method has a fast convergence, is easy to implement, and also is extensively used in image processing \citep{ADMMSBoyd, Lasso}.
+As earlier, this oversampling helps us to do sparsification, which leads to increased embedding capacity as well as increased security because the measurement matrix is encoded.
+For the solution of the minimization problem \eqref{eq:stego reconstruction SABMIS_eq2} , we use ADMM \citep{ADMMSBoyd, ADMM_GABAY} to solve the LASSO \citep{Lasso, PeerjLasso} formulation of this minimization problem\footnote{{Since the linear system of equations in {\eqref{eq:stego reconstruction SABMIS_eq2} } is overdetermined, we solve it in least squares sense that causes loss of information.}}.
+We use this method because it has a fast convergence, is easy to implement, and also is extensively used in image processing \citep{ADMMSBoyd, Lasso}.

 Next, we convert each vector ${s}'_{i}$ into a block of size $b\times b$.
-After that, we perform inverse sparsification (i.e., we apply the two-dimensional Inverse DCT) to each of these blocks to generate blocks ${x}'_{i}$ of the image.
+After that, we apply inverse discrete cosine transformation (i.e., the two-dimensional Inverse DCT) to each of these blocks to generate blocks ${x}'_{i}$ of the image.
 That is, \begin{linenomath*}

 \end{linenomath*} Next, we construct the sub-stego-image of size $\frac{r}{2} \times \frac{r}{2}$ by arranging all these blocks ${x}'_{i}$.
 We repeat the above steps to construct all four sub-stego-images.
 At last, we perform inverse sampling and obtain a single constructed stego-image from these four sub-stego-images.
-In the experiments section, we show that the quality of the stego-image is also very good.
+In the experiments section, we show that the quality of the stego-image is also very good. {The block representation of these steps is given in Figure \ref{Fig:Stego-image construction}.
+A small numerical example, which further explains this process is given in Appendix \ref{appendix:A small numerical example of working of our stego-image construction process}.}